-A single intramuscular injection of 2.5 mg tulathromycin/kg bodyweight (equivalent to 1 ml/10 kg bodyweight) in the neck.
-For treatment of pigs over 40 kg bodyweight, divide the dose so that no more than 4 ml are injected at one site.
+2.5 mg tulathromycin/kg bodyweight (equivalent to 1 ml/40 kg bodyweight).
+A single intramuscular injection in the neck.
 9. Advice on correct administration For any respiratory disease, it is recommended to treat animals in the early stages of the disease and to evaluate the response to treatment within 48 hours after injection.
 If clinical signs of respiratory disease persist or increase, or if relapse occurs, treatment should be changed, using another antibiotic, and continued until clinical signs have resolved.
 To ensure a correct dosage, bodyweight should be determined as accurately as possible.
 The closure may be safely punctured 15 times.
 In order to prevent excessive broaching of the stopper, a suitable multiple dosing device should be used.
-10. Withdrawal periods Meat and offal: 13 days.
+10. Withdrawal periods Meat and offal: Cattle: 22 days.
+Pigs: 13 days.
+Sheep: 16 days.
+Not authorised for use in animals producing milk for human consumption.
+Do not use in pregnant animals, which are intended to produce milk for human consumption, within 2 months of expected parturition.
 11. Special storage precautions Keep out of the sight and reach of children.
 This veterinary medicinal product does not require any special storage conditions.
 Do not use this veterinary medicinal product after the expiry date which is stated on the label after Exp.
 The expiry date refers to the last day of that month.
 Shelf life after first opening the immediate packaging: 28 days.
 12. Special precautions for disposal Medicines should not be disposed of via wastewater or household waste.
 Ask your veterinary surgeon how to dispose of medicines no longer required.
 Use take-back schemes for the disposal of any unused veterinary medicinal product or waste materials derived thereof in accordance with local requirements and with any applicable national collection system.
 These measures should help to protect the environment.
 13. Classification of veterinary medicinal products Veterinary medicinal product subject to prescription.
-14. Marketing authorisation numbers and pack sizes 50 ml, 100 ml, and 250 ml Type I colourless glass vials, sealed with chlorobutyl rubber stoppers and aluminium caps, supplied in cardboard boxes.
+14. Marketing authorisation numbers and pack sizes 20 ml, 50 ml, 100 ml, and 250 ml Type I colourless glass vials, sealed with chlorobutyl rubber stoppers and aluminium caps, supplied in cardboard boxes.
 One vial per box.
 Not all pack sizes may be marketed.